opensearch-project/documentation-website/_dashboards/management/advanced-settings.md

 `filters:pinnedByDefault`  | Defines whether filters are automatically pinned.
 To keep a filter visible across all applications, you can select the filter and then the **Pin across all apps** option.
 Default is `Off.`  |
 `format:bytes:defaultPattern`  | Defines the default numeral format for the bytes format.
 Default is `0,0.[0]b`.  |
 `format:currency:defaultPattern` | Defines the default numeral format for the currency format.
 Default is `($0,0.[00])`.  |
 `format:defaultTypeMap` | Defines the default format name for each field type using a mapping.
-If the field type isn't specified, `_default_` is used.  |
+If the field type isn't specified, then `_default_` is used.  |
 `format:number:defaultLocale`  | Defines the language locale for numerals.
 Default is `en`.  |
 `format:number:defaultPattern`  | Defines the default numeral format for the number format.
 Default is `0,0.[000]`.  |
 `format:percent:defaultPattern`  | Defines the default numeral format for the percent format.
 Default is `0,0.[000]%`.  |